mariaalonzo16/scoreboard/README.md

 ## Description

-The Scoreboard web application was created with the help of React.
-We use components to pass down our props in an organize manner.
-We add interactivity with the use of diffrent event handlers.
+Scoreboard is a web application that has many benefits for users.
+Firstly, users are able to add and subtract points, add and delete players, and it includes a timer.
+These features are made possible by the use of reusable components.
+In each component we pass down information through props.

 ## Preview